-The further adventures of the Justice League.
-Now, the fight is primarily against the evil New God, Darkseid, who is bent on conquering Earth.
-Against this threat, the Super Friends are strengthened by the addition of a student and scientist who are able to fuse at will to become Firestorm, a superhero whose main power is the ability to manipulate the atomic structure of any inorganic object into anything he desires Written by
+The further adventures of the Justice League of America.
+The battle is now primarily against the evil New God Darkseid, who is bent on conquering Earth.
+Against this threat, the Super Friends are strengthened by the addition of a student and scientist who are able to fuse at will to become Firestorm, a superhero whose main power is the ability to manipulate the atomic structure of any inorganic object into anything he desires.
+Written by

 Kenneth Chisholm <email@example.com>